kleene-project/docs/building/dockerfile_best-practices.md

 Tue Feb  6 17:14:16 UTC 2024
 ```

-And you new playground is up and running!
-You can check with `jls`.
+And the new playground is up and running!
-Now, hurry up and ssh into your newly created 'vm-container' so you can change
+Now, hurry up and ssh into the newly created 'vm-container' and change
 the password and start playing around!

 ## General guidelines and recommendations